 So time to go back into the archives…

-My background as an architect is grounded in loose design sketches in ink with lots of restated lines – but when I started sketching I tried to clean my lines up and to do I that used pencil setup lines.
+My background as an architect is grounded in loose design sketches in ink with lots of restated lines – but when I started sketching I tried to clean my lines up and to do that I used pencil setup lines.

 Here are two examples of two approaches from my first big sketching trip in 2007.
 Super quick restated lines when I was in a rush and pencil setup when I wanted to be accurate and had time